Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 • Radiology: This includes X-rays, ultrasound imaging, CT scan, MRI and PET scans

-• Eye Tests: An optometrist conducts the eye tests of a patient, an individual can get his eyes tested once in every two years
+• Eye Tests: An optometrist conducts the eye tests of a patient.
+An individual can get their eyes tested once in every two years

-• Some surgeries performed by doctors and dentists outside public hospitals are also covered by Medicare
+• Medicare also covers some surgeries performed by doctors and dentists outside public hospitals

 Services Not Covered Under Medicare